 Products

-We’re scaling nodule collecting and onshore processing systems to supply lower-impact metals to the global electric vehicle industry.
+We’re scaling nodule collecting and onshore processing systems to supply lower-impact metals to modern economies.

 Nickel Sulfate

-EV manufacturers are moving towards increasingly nickel-rich chemistries.
-As more nations mandate a phaseout of gasoline-powered cars in favor of electric ones, the world will see a dramatic increase in demand for battery-grade nickel, much of which is sourced from beneath carbon-rich rainforest regions in Indonesia and the Philippines.
-Polymetallic nodules in the Clarion Clipperton Zone (CCZ) represent the largest-known and the lowest-impact source of nickel on the planet.
+As demand for battery-grade nickel soars, much of the current supply comes from rainforest mining in Indonesia and the Philippines.
+Polymetallic nodules in the Clarion Clipperton Zone (CCZ) represent the world’s largest known and lowest-impact source of nickel.

 Cobalt Sulfate